Humans love games.

 Leaderboards have long been a way of achieving status in the gaming world.

-Not much has changed even if today it’s Clash of Clans instead of Pac-Man.
+Not much has changed, even if it’s Minecraft instead of Pac-Man today.

-One method I’ve found to be effective at boosting engagement is having a leaderboard around my content.
+One method we found to be effective at boosting engagement is a leaderboard around our content.

-Let me explain.
+Let us explain.
 Say you’ve got a message board where your online community communicates and exchanges ideas.

 If a particular person was in fifth place and not far behind the leader numbers-wise, this could definitely motivate them to keep commenting and engaging further.

 Leaderboards don’t always have to track person-to-person competition.
 You can use a simple leaderboard approach for featuring your articles.

 This simple content leaderboard on Quick Sprout shows users the most popular blog articles, encouraging them to click through and read the blog.